 There’s a lot of momentum for online poker and gaming legislation in New York for 2021.

-Some of the biggest movements have come from New York City mayoral candidate Andrew Yang.
+The biggest movements have come from New York City mayoral candidate Andrew Yang.
 Yang, who ran for the Democratic presidential nomination in 2020, made a lot of noise with his bold proposals like Basic Universal Income and was a big proponent for online poker.
 While that proposal was for the federal level, Yang is narrowing his sights on Governors Island in New York.
 Just south of Manhattan, Yang is proposing to turn this island into the city’s first full-fledged casino.
 There is a slight hurdle in Yang’s plan though.
 New York Governor Andrew Cuomo put a moratorium on NYC casinos until 2023.
 After that though, who knows what could happen.
 If Yang becomes mayor of New York City and opens a casino, that could be a big step in the direction of expanding gaming and possibly open the door to online poker in the future.

 Online gaming is another thing that’s been in talks around New York.
 Neighboring New Jersey passed online poker and sports betting legislation and has seen a huge boom in revenue and business.
 There are also thousands of New Yorkers that are commuting to New Jersey to bet on sports, play New Jersey poker sites, and even work in the industry.
-New York’s legislature isn’t to happy about all this money flowing across the border and some legislators are trying to bring it back to the state.
+New York’s legislature isn’t too happy about all this money flowing across the border and some legislators are trying to bring it back to the state.
 The governor’s office estimates that about 20 percent of New Jersey’s sports wagers come from New York residents.

 New York is facing more than a $15 billion deficit, exacerbated by the coronavirus pandemic.
 Like every other state, they’re looking for new ways to raise revenue.
 Sports betting is currently on the menu and Gov. Cuomo has expressed interest in approving things like recreational marijuana and online sports betting to help make up for the shortfall.
 Gov. Cuomo wants sports betting to work similar to the state lottery, meaning that the state will be taking the lion’s share of the revenue.
 The state would review applications and choose an operator to work in conjunction with casinos to set up mobile sports betting around the state.
 The governor’s office believes that New York could become the biggest sports betting market in the United States.

-This could bode well for online poker legislation, which has always had supporters in the state senate.
+This could go well for online poker legislation, which has always had supporters in the state senate.
 The most ardent poker proponent in the New York legislature these past few years has been Sen. Joseph Addabbo.
 He introduced a poker bill in 2019, 2020 and is expected to do so again in 2021.
 Addabbo’s bill would remove poker from the list of banned games in the state’s constitution.
 After that, it would issue decade-long licenses to up to 11 different gaming operators to open poker sites in the state.
 The bill would also tax poker at a rate of 15 percent.
 But while Addabbo has had some allies in the New York political scene, there haven’t been enough.
 Each time the bill has been up for consideration, it’s failed to garner majority support.

 We’ll see how it goes again this year.
-With the state desperate to make up lost revenue, this coil be the year where we could see some real advancement in gambling legislation in New York.
+With the state desperate to make up lost revenue, this could be the year where we could see some real advancement in gambling legislation in New York.

 New York Poker Laws and Legislation